 I’ve experienced kayaking in the past so Ryan suggested taking a shorter kayak paddle and sitting on the board which I thought was a desirable alternative.

-Taking to the waters As I stepped into the cool clear waters, I noticed the abundance of plant life on the seabed.
+As I stepped into the cool clear waters, I noticed the abundance of plant life on the seabed.
 I pushed the board away from the pebble beach, sat in the middle and began to paddle towards the middle of the cove near a bunch of sail boats.

 I initially thought - this is easier than I anticipated, and the board felt very stable, helped of course by the calm conditions.
 Even though I sat down for the duration, I think I could stand up and paddle confidently next time.

-Paddle Boarding by Jamie Edwards Sea views of The Jurassic Coast The coastal landscape is dramatic, and seeing it from the water provides you with the opportunity to get some distance to take it all in.
+The coastal landscape is dramatic, and seeing it from the water provides you with the opportunity to get some distance to take it all in.
 Some people climbed or walked across the cliffs which are quite precarious in some parts with exposed edges.

 I paddled to the exit of the cove where the sea opened to reveal miles of coastline and the distant horizon straight ahead.
 I turned right towards Durdle Door but didn’t stray too far from the cove, paddling west along the coast looking at the cliffs rise and fall.
 If you’ve got more experience, you can ask about doing the whole round trip to Durdle Door.